aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 ## Quick Review

-This is the last Rails project before build Rails Lite yourself tomorrow.
+This is the last Rails project before building Rails Lite yourself tomorrow.
 Take a few minutes to talk through the whole request/response cycle with your partner before getting started.
 Feel free to reference this diagram as needed.